-On the basis of longitudinal melanonychia present for approximately five years with no reported recent change, combined with dermatoscopic findings of only slight variability of line width, interval and colour, a provisional diagnosis was made of nail matrix nevus.
+On the basis of longitudinal melanonychia present for approximately 5 years with no reported recent change, combined with dermatoscopic findings of only slight variability of line width, interval and colour, a provisional diagnosis was made of nail matrix nevus.
 However, nail matrix melanoma could not be excluded with any degree of certainty so a nail matrix biopsy was proposed to the patient, including an explanation that it would cause a degree of permanent nail dystrophy.

-The patient agreed and the procedure was performed two weeks later under sterile conditions in the operating room of the general practice using a similar method to the one described in the Case 1.
-Author AC attended and photo-documented the procedure, which is presented in Figures 9 and 10.
+The patient agreed and the procedure was performed 2 weeks later under sterile conditions in the operating room of the general practice using a similar method to the one described in the case 1.
+Author AC attended and photo-documented the procedure which is presented in figures 14-23.

-Figure 9.
-Following skin preparation with betadine and a local anesthetic digital block with 2% plain xylocaine a tourniquet (sterile glove) is applied and secured with artery forceps.
-[Copyright: ©2012 Rosendahl et al.]
+Figure 14: Following skin preparation with betadine and a local anaesthetic digital block with 2% plain xylocaine a tourniquet (sterile glove) is applied and secured with artery forceps.

-Figure 10A.
-The proximal nail fold is incised on each side and separated from the nail plate with a scalpel.
-[Copyright: ©2012 Rosendahl et al.]
+Figure 15: The proximal nail fold is incised on each side and separated from the nail plate with a scalpel

-Figure 10B.
-The mobilised proximal nail fold is retracted with two sutures.
-[Copyright: ©2012 Rosendahl et al.]
+Figure 16: The mobilised proximal nail fold is retracted with two sutures

-Figure 10C.
-A 6mm biopsy punch is rotated with gentle pressure applied in the first step in nail plate fenestration.
-[Copyright: ©2012 Rosendahl et al.]
+Figure 17: A 6mm biopsy punch is rotated with gentle pressure applied in the first step in nail plate fenestration

-Figure 10D.
-The fenestration incision is tested with a scalpel blade until full thickness penetration is confirmed at this point.
-[Copyright: ©2012 Rosendahl et al.]
+Figure 18: The fenestration incision is tested with a scalpel blade until full thickness penetration is confirmed at this point.

-Figure 10E.
-Forceps are used as an elevator to lift the fenestrated nail plate away from the underlying nail matrix while fenestration is completed with a scalpel.
+Figure 19: Forceps are used as an elevator to lift the fenestrated nail plate away from the underlying nail matrix while fenestration is completed with a scalpel.
 The cutting edge of the scalpel blade is directed outwards away from the nail matrix.
-[Copyright: ©2012 Rosendahl et al.]

-Figure 10F.
-After removal of the nail plate plug a pigmented lesion is clearly seen on the nail matrix.
+Figure 20: After removal of the nail plate plug a pigmented lesion is clearly seen on the nail matrix.
 Lines parallel extend distally from the central lesion which appears to have a structure of reticular lines although this is a macroscopic, not a dermatoscopic image.
 The posterior margin has already been (inadvertently) incised with the biopsy punch and appears just clear of the pigmented lesion.
-[Copyright: ©2012 Rosendahl et al.]

-Figure 10G.
-The nail matrix containing the pigmented lesion is removed as an excision biopsy.
-The only portion to have a visible positive margin is where the parallel lines of pigment extend to the distal margin where they are continuous with lines in the developing nail plate, which in turn appear to be continuous with the lines on the exposed nail plate.
-The specimen is gripped at one edge, as remote as possible from the pigmented lesion, to avoid crush artefact of the tumour.
-[Copyright: ©2012 Rosendahl et al.]
+Figure 21: The nail matrix containing the pigmented lesion is removed as an excision biopsy.
+The only portion to have a visible positive margin is where the parallel lines of pigment extend to the distal margin where they are continuous with lines in the developing nail plate which in turn appear to be continuous with the lines on the exposed nail plate.
+The specimen is gripped at one edge, as remote as possible from the pigmented lesion, to avoid crush artefact of the tumor.

-Figure 10H.
-The excision biopsy has been dissected at the level of the periosteum.
+Figure 22: The excision biopsy has been dissected at the level of the periosteum.
 Careful inspection of the base reveals no evidence of residual melanin pigment.
-[Copyright: ©2012 Rosendahl et al.]

-Figure 10I.
-The proximal nail fold is laid back over the defect and secured with two 5-0 nylon sutures on each side.
-The tourniquet is released with consequent brisk bleeding and dressing is delayed until hemostasis has been achieved with the assistance of direct pressure and the passage of time.
+Figure 23: The proximal nail fold is laid back over the defect and secured with two 5-0 nylon sutures on each side.
+The tourniquet is released with consequent brisk bleeding and dressing is delayed until haemostasis has been achieved with the assistance of direct pressure and the passage of time.
 With the dressing, care is taken not to apply any constriction and the skin of the distal end of the toe is left uncovered.
 The patient is instructed about checking this for colour and capillary return in the event of undue pain or discomfort.
-[Copyright: ©2012 Rosendahl et al.]

-Histopathology (Figure 11) revealed (quoting from the pathology report) "a mild increase in basal melanocytes."
-The pathologist went on to state, "As usual in matrix preparations it is almost impossible to detect any atypia . . .
+Histopathology revealed (quoting from the pathology report) "a mild increase in basal melanocytes."

+The pathologist went on to state "As usual in matrix preparations it is almost impossible to detect any atypia...
 I am performing a battery of four melanocytic markers in an attempt to clarify the pathology."